FredKSchott/snowpack/www/_template/guides/react.md

   };
 ```

 Restart Snowpack to apply the new plugin, and then try changing the `App.jsx` component again.
-If Fast Refresh is working properly you ill see the counter keep its value across changes, without resetting to zero.
+If Fast Refresh is working properly, the counter keep its value across changes, without resetting to zero.

 <div class="frame"><img src="/img/guides/react/react-fast-refresh.gif" alt="GIF showing code side by side with the app.
 A change in made to App.jsx and it shows immediately when the file is changed.
 The counter keeps counting uninterrupted." class="screenshot"/></div>